sigma-andex/purescript-fast-vect/README.md

 big :: Vect 203948047908088915095071006 String
 big = FV.append big1 big2
--- Note the big example will blow up during runtime.
+-- Note: the big example will blow up during runtime.
+Need to increase Node.js memory for this ;)
 ```